sunilmalik1993/sunilmalik/content/home/teaching.md

 subtitle = ""

 # Order that this section will appear in.
-weight = 60
+weight = 6

 +++

-“Scientific computing with Scilab” to University & College teachers in the Refresher Course in Physics conducted by Centre for Professional Development in Higher Education (CPDHE), UGC-HRDC, University of Delhi.
+**Scientific computing with Scilab** to University & College teachers in the Refresher Course in Physics conducted by Centre for Professional Development in Higher Education (CPDHE), UGC-HRDC, University of Delhi.

-“Scientific computing with C” to M.Sc.
+**Scientific computing with C** to M.Sc.
 (Physics) Sem.
 III at Department of Physics and Astrophysics, University of Delhi from July to December.
 (Involved full-time teaching, setting up of examinations, and evaluation.)

-Tutor for the courses of “Quantum mechanics” and “General Relativity” for Prof. T. Padmanabhan at IUCAA.
+Tutor for the courses of **Quantum mechanics** and **General Relativity** for Prof. T. Padmanabhan at IUCAA.

-Tutor for Prof. T. Padmanabhan’s course of “General relativity” at IISER, Pune.
+Tutor for Prof. T. Padmanabhan’s course of **General relativity** at IISER, Pune.